software-mansion/starknet.py/docs/guide/generating_key_pair.rst

     :start-after: docs-from-private-key: start
     :end-before: docs-from-private-key: end

-Reading Key pair from Keystore file
+Reading key pair from keystore file
 -----------------------------------

 Using :meth:`~starknet_py.net.signer.key_pair.KeyPair.from_keystore` method there is possibility to import a key pair from a keystore file.